L'Oréal Luxe achieved 57% sales growth for Lancôme's D2C website. How? Read case study to find out

 It is not possible to track users’ real path to a conversion

-One of the primary reasons — are cross-device and cross-browser interactions.
+One of the primary reasons — is cross-device and cross-browser interactions.

 Today’s consumers often use multiple devices and browsers to access the web, making it challenging to track their activity across different platforms.
 This fragmentation makes it difficult to get a complete picture of a customer’s journey to conversion.